 An orchid flower native to the American tropics.

-3. Pinedrops Botancial Illustration
+3. Pinedrops Botanical Illustration

-Pterospora andromedea, pinedrops are widespread across the Americas.
+Pterospora andromedea, pinedrops, are widespread across the Americas.

 4. Chinese Primrose